Mar 19, 2026

 The paid licence is where Copilot transforms from a capable web assistant into an AI that actually understands your business context.

 Even within the free Copilot Chat tier, Microsoft distinguishes between standard and priority access.
-Standard access means features like file upload, image generation, and newer models (including GPT-5) are subject to service capacity.
+Standard access means features like file upload, image generation and newer models are subject to service capacity.
 During busy periods, these features may be limited or unavailable.

 Priority access, included with the paid Microsoft 365 Copilot licence, ensures you get consistent access to these capabilities without waiting for capacity.